LEAP: Lithium-ion: Enhancing and Accelerating Performance

-The goal of the project is to develop insights into an in-depth understanding of degradation mechanisms that can be used directly by the automotive industry to extend lifetime and performance.
+The goal of the project is to develop world-leading science to unlock the potential of highly sustainable and high performance materials to form the next generation of batteries for EVs and beyond.
+Its insights into degradation mechanisms can be used directly by industry organisations (in automotive and other applications) to extend lifetime and performance.

 Project innovations